quarterstar/nixtra/README.md

 - ...and more

 All software provided by the mainstream Nixtra repository must strictly be free and open source software.
 Popular software packages and configurations for proprietary applications can exist but are to be commented out.

-## 🖊️ Security Considerations

-Do NOT set your password or secrets in NixOS modules!
-Nix generates `.drv` files after building which may contain the password, allowing anyone to view it worldwide.
-Instead, either use SOPS or provide secrets to programs imperatively.

 ## 👤 User Accounts